Time Gal

-is an interactive movie video game developed and published by Taito and Toei Company, and originally released as a laserdisc game in Japan for the arcades in 1985.
-It is an action game which uses full motion video (FMV) to display the on-screen action.
+is a 1985 interactive movie laserdisc game developed and published by Taito and Toei Company for Japanese arcades.
+It is an action game that uses full motion video (FMV) to display the on-screen action.
 The player must correctly choose the on-screen character's actions to progress the story.
-The pre-recorded animation for the game was produced by Toei Animation.
+The pre-recorded animation for the game was produced by Toei Company.

 The game is set in a fictional future where time travel is possible.
 The protagonist, Reika, travels to different time periods in search of a criminal, Luda, from her time.
 After successfully tracking down Luda, Reika prevents his plans to alter the past.
-Time Gal was inspired by the success of earlier laserdisc video games that used pre-recorded animation, including Dragon's Lair (1983) and the previous Taito/Toei collaboration Ninja Hayate (1984), while Reika's character design bears similarities to the anime characters Lum (from Urusei Yatsura) and Yuri (from Dirty Pair).
+Time Gal was inspired by the success of earlier LaserDisc video games that used pre-recorded animation, including Dragon's Lair (1983) and the previous Taito/Toei collaboration Ninja Hayate (1984), while Reika's character design bears similarities to the anime characters Lum and Yuri from Urusei Yatsura and Dirty Pair, respectively.

-The game was later ported to the Sega CD for a worldwide release, and also to the LaserActive in Japan.
-The Sega CD version received a generally favorable reception from critics.